 If you’ve had gallbladder surgery, you might be thinking, “But wait—my doctor told me I could live just fine without my gallbladder!”
 Well, you CAN, but you can’t be healthy without free-flowing bile.
 This miracle fluid is necessary to properly break down fats into usable fatty acids and maintain healthy cholesterol levels.
 If your liver can’t clear fats, then it most likely can’t break down hormones or other metabolic waste products either, and you can end up with hot flashes, night sweats, cysts, migraines, depression, weight gain and other problems.

 When I discovered the high prevalence of the bile problem and there was no product on the market to address it, I created my own.
-Bile Builder is available through UNI KEY Health, for which I am a nutritional consultant and spokesperson.
+Bile Builder is available through UNI KEY Health and developed a cult following because it works so well!
 In terms of whole foods, you can eat more beets and bump up your consumption of choline-rich foods such as eggs, chicken, and collard greens.
 Add a tablespoon or two of lecithin to your smoothies because lecithin is super-rich in choline and great for your nervous system as well.

 Estrogen dominance is notorious for creating water and sodium retention.
 Estrogen changes the way your body metabolizes the amino acid tryptophan, which is necessary for serotonin production.
 Serotonin deficiency can lead to food cravings, weight gain and depression.

 Food sensitivities may cause your body to hold on to extra fluid, particularly gluten, casein or lactose intolerance.
 The production of histamine and other chemicals causes blood vessels to expand and contract, leaking fluid into your tissues and triggering inflammation and swelling.
 This leaking fluid often brings protein along with it, which attracts sodium and still more fluid.